scala/scala3/docs/_docs/reference/other-new-features/named-tuples.md

 Then `c.n` is a legal selection, which expands to `c.selectDynamic("n").asInstanceOf[T]`.

-It is the task of the implementation of `selectDynamic` in `C` to ensure that its computed result conforms to the predicted type `T`
+It is the task of the implementation of `selectDynamic` in `C` to ensure that its computed result conforms to the predicted type `T`.

 As an example, assume we have a query type `Q[T]` defined as follows: